Bali Nine: Reaction after execution

 Amnesty International strongly condemned the executions of Chan and Sukumaran together with six other drug-related convicts on 29 April 2015, describing them as "reprehensible".
 Diana Sayed, Human Rights Lawyer and Crisis Campaigner, said "The death penalty is always a human rights violation, but there are a number of factors that make today's executions even more distressing."
 The Australian ambassador to Indonesia was recalled after Chan and Sukumaran were executed.
 Australian Prime Minister Tony Abbott stated that the executions were "cruel and unnecessary", claiming both men had been "fully rehabilitated" during their detention in prison.
 Opposition leader Bill Shorten agreed, saying he was "disgusted" at the execution.

+President Joko Widodo defended the executions, stating that he did not regret on his decision to carry forward with the executions and all countries must respect Indonesia's rights to enforce its laws.
+After Abbott linked the executions of Chan and Sukumaran with Australia's tsunami relief contributions, Indonesia's foreign ministry angrily reacted and said Abbott's remarks were "threats".

 Repatriation to Australia

 Renae Lawrence's sentence was commuted in 2018.
 She was released and deported on 21 November 2018.

-In November 2024, Prime Minister Anthony Albanese lobbied the new Indonesian President Prabowo Subianto for the remaining five members of the Bali Nine still imprisoned in Indonesia to be transferred to Australian prisons to continue serving their sentences; the Indonesian government later confirmed it would consider Albanese's request.
+In November 2024, Prime Minister Anthony Albanese lobbied the new Indonesian president Prabowo Subianto for the remaining five members of the Bali Nine still imprisoned in Indonesia to be transferred to Australian prisons to continue serving their sentences; the Indonesian government later confirmed it would consider Albanese's request.

 On 15 December 2024, the five remaining members of the Bali Nine (Si Yi Chen, 39, Michael Czugaj, 38, Matthew Norman, 38, Scott Rush, 39, and Martin Stephens, 48) arrived back in Australia on a commercial Jetstar flight.
 They were not required to serve any further prison time in the country.